tamunoWoks/Statistics/correlation&causation.md

 **Example:**
 Ice cream sales and shark attacks are positively correlated.
 - Why?
 Both increase in summer → season is a **confounding variable.**

+### Confounding Variable
+A **confounding variable** (also called a lurking variable or confounder) is a third variable that influences both the independent and dependent variables, distorting or hiding the true relationship between them.